mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 bio.exception | <ul><li>This is an array and all the exceptions are marked.</li><li>In case exceptions are sent for face then follow the exception photo specification above.</li><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb"]</li><li>For Iris: ["Left", "Right"]</li></ul>
-bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image. bio.deviceId | Internal Id to identify the actual biometric device within the device service. bio.deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
+bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image. bio.deviceId | Internal Id to identify the actual biometric device within the device service. bio.deviceSubId | <ul><li>Allowed values are 1, 2 or 3.</li><li>The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.</li><li>Device sub id is a simple index that always starts with 1 and increases sequentially for each sub-device present.</li><li>In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.</li><li>The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).</li><ul>
-bio.previousHash | For the first capture the previousHash is SHA256 hash of a empty UTF-8 string.
+bio.previousHash | For the first capture the previousHash is the SHA256 hash of an empty UTF-8 string.
 From the second capture the previous capture's "hash" is used as input.
-This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period. customOpts | <ul><li>In case, the device vendor wants to send additional parameters they can use this to send key value pair if necessary.</li><li>The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.</li><li>Vendors are free to include additional parameters and fine-tuning the process.</li><li>None of these values should go undocumented by the vendor.</li><li>No sensitive data should be available in the customOpts.</li></ul>
+This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time. customOpts | <ul><li>In case, the device vendor wants to send additional parameters they can use this to send key value pair if necessary.</li><li>The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.</li><li>Vendors are free to include additional parameters and fine-tuning the process.</li><li>None of these values should go undocumented by the vendor.</li><li>No sensitive data should be available in the customOpts.</li></ul>

 #### Registration Capture Response